melissab1238/Go-NYT/README.md

 1. download go
 2. clone repo
+3. Follow the instructions at [NYT API Documents](https://developer.nytimes.com/get-started) to allow access for each API endpoint you want to use.
+Then save the API key in your `.env` file like `APIKEY=youruniqueapikey`.
-3. `cd bestsellers`
+4. `cd bestsellers`
-4. `go run main.go`
+5. `go run main.go`

-Or you can use a number of online go [playgrounds](https://play.golang.org/)

-To use
-`import "github.com/melissab1238/GO-NYT/BestSellers"`
+or

+1. download go
+2. clone repo
+3. `go build .`
+4. `./bestsellers CMD`